The night Nadia lost her mother started like any other.

 Tonight would end with her mother’s arrest and eventual execution.

-A few minutes later, Nadia’s mother led them through a wooden door and into a small cave, which they followed for another couple of minutes, tense and silent.
-When they reached the cave mouth, they stepped out into the moonlit night.
+A few minutes later, Nadia’s mother led them through a wooden door and into a small cave passage, which they followed upward for another couple of minutes, tense and silent.
+When they reached the cave mouth, they stepped out into the moonlit night and onto one of the small mountains overlooking the city.

 The men stood with swords drawn, wearing the red surcoats of Imperial Guards.
 Beneath the surcoats, their chainmail rattled.
 Their expressions were unforgiving.